 North American Beaver can be found in rivers and lakes from Alaska south through Canada and in most of the United States.
-With a brown, furry body (15-27 in) and a leathery paddle-shaped tail (8-12 in), they are North America's largest rodent with large, strong teeth they use to fell trees.
+With a brown, furry body (29-35 in) and a leathery paddle-shaped tail (8-12 in), they are North America's largest rodent with big teeth they use to fell trees.

 Beavers are talented engineers constructing dome-shaped lodges and dams from sticks and mud.
 They play an important role in conserving ponds and wetlands.